Shake Those Keys!

 Frederick immortalized its favorite son by having this club, one of three in the Maryland Baseball Partnership of Orioles farm teams (the others being in Bowie and Salisbury), named the Keys.
 The Partnership later sold the three clubs to Comcast Spectacor, the sports operations division of the cable company.

-During the seventh-inning stretch, instead of the proletarian two choruses of “Take Me Out to the Ball Game”, fans pull out their keys and shake them to a peppy tune.
+During the seventh-inning stretch, after they do one chorus of “Take Me Out to the Ball Game”, fans pull out their keys and shake them to a peppy tune.
 After all, this is the Keys they’re rooting for.

 Return to the Stadiums page